 Read more to find out about some CPH Half’s key facts and all the juiciest highlights from last Sunday!

-A world class race
+A world-class race

-As the first race in the Nordic countries, the Copenhagen Half Marathon has been awarded with the prestigious quality designation IAAF Gold Label by the International Association of Athletic Federations (IAAF).
+As the first race in the Nordic countries, the Copenhagen Half Marathon has been awarded the prestigious quality designation IAAF Gold Label by the International Association of Athletic Federations (IAAF).

 This label certifies that the race is one of the “leading road races around the world”.
 The gold label is given when the race meets the following requirements:

-- The race must have an international elite field (at least 5 nations must be represented, with faster time than the IAAF’s guidelines)
+- The race must have an international elite field (at least 5 nations must be represented, with a faster time than the IAAF’s guidelines)

-- The race must be close the vehicular traffic – with full electronic timing used to generate the results
+- The race must be close to the vehicular traffic – with full electronic timing used to generate the results

 - A specific number of doping tests must be carried out

-- Prize money should be equal, irrespective of gender of nationality, though additional rewards can be given to runners from the host nation
+- Prize money should be equal, irrespective of the gender of nationality, though additional rewards can be given to runners from the host nation

 CPH Half’s compliance with these requirements was inspected by David Katz, one of the leading road race experts from the IAAF.
 With his 40 years of experience as a finish line coordinator at major race events such as the New York and Boston Marathons, David Kats knows a lot about his road races!
 In 2017, he carefully examined CPH Half and declared: ”the Gold (label) is fully deserved.
-The Copenhagen Half Marathon is on par with the most prestigious races in the world, such as London, Berlin and New York.
+The Copenhagen Half Marathon is on par with the most prestigious races in the world, such as London, Berlin, and New York.
 The CPH Half organizers have succeeded in creating an event, which the runners are proud to take part in and talk about before, during and after the race”.